 #2 There are several surviving Vineyards in the City of Light

 Once upon a time, the hills surrounding the city would have been farmland populated by windmills, crop-growing fields, and, of course, vineyards.
 Still to this day it’s possible to see vineyards in the French capital and the most iconic is situated in the shadow of the Sacré-Coeur.
 You can read more about how to visit the last vineyard of Montmartre here.
+In fact, there’s a staggering 132 vineyards in the wider Parisian region!

 #3 There is an annual Bread Festival in Paris